-These Mini Caprese Skewers are a light, quick appetizer to make for a dinner party, or bring to a picnic or potluck.
+These Mini Caprese Skewers are a light, quick appetizer to serve at a dinner party, or bring to a picnic or potluck.
 Great for any season of entertaining!

 My girlfriends were coming for a quick last-minute dinner.
 It was too cold to eat outside, so I set the table and pulled a simple meal together quickly, asking my friend Cindy to bring a salad, and my friend Judy this appetizer today!
 Which, by the way, I loved Judy’s tip on buying mini skewers in bulk online!
 If you love to entertain, this is definitely the way to go!